MatP25/Dotnet-OracleDB-Docker/README.md

 (test connection first)

 #
+## 2 - Create a new user

-2 - After creating the connection right click the connection from the SQL Developer extension tool and create a new SQL file Paste the following code:
+After creating the connection right click the connection from the SQL Developer extension tool and create a new SQL file Paste the following code:

 ```